udaykiran009/oneCCL/doc/rst/source/index.rst

-Intel® Machine Learning Scaling Library
+oneAPI Collective Communications Library
 =========================================

-Intel® oneAPI Collective Communications Library (Intel® CCL) is a library that provides an efficient implementation of communication patterns used in deep learning.
+oneAPI Collective Communications Library (oneAPI CCL) is a library that provides an efficient implementation of communication patterns used in deep learning.

 The most popular features are: